Dwarf Cavendish banana: Taxonomy

 Other common names include klue hom kom, pisang serendah, Chinese banana, and Canary banana.

 Description

 Dwarf Cavendish leaves are broad with short petioles.
 Its shortness makes it stable, wind-resistant, and easier to manage.
 This, in addition to its fast growth rate, makes it ideal for plantation cultivation.
 An easily recognizable characteristic of this cultivar is that the male bracts and flowers are not shed.

-The fruits of the Dwarf Cavendish cultivar range from about 15 to 25 cm in length, and are thin skinned.
+The fruits of the Dwarf Cavendish cultivar range from about 15 to 25cm in length, and are thin skinned.
 Each plant can bear up to 90 fingers.